-Luray Friends Meeting is an unprogrammed spiritual worship group belonging to the Religious Society of Friends (Quakers) of the Universalist persuasion, founded in 2022 in Luray, Virginia.
-We are dedicated to fostering contemplation, peace, awareness, and discernment of the Spirit's message for its members and the surrounding community.
+Luray Friends Meeting is an unprogrammed spiritual worship group belonging to the Religious Society of Friends (Quakers) of the universalist persuasion, founded in 2022 in Luray, Virginia.
+We are dedicated to fostering contemplation, peace, awareness, and the receiving and discernment of the Inner Light's spiritual message for its members, as well as serving the surrounding community.
 We meet weekly on Tuesday evenings at 6:30 pm at St. George's Episcopal Church at 3392 Pine Grove Rd.
 Stanley, VA 22851.

 Friends have no universal creed, and instead hold a wide range of beliefs, but in general they hold the following to be true:

-Everyone is loved by God, and has that of God (the Light Within, the Source, the Seed, the Spirit, the Inward Teacher) within them.
+Everyone is loved by God (the Light Within, the Source, the Seed, the Spirit, the Inward Teacher), and has that of God within them.
 Life is sacred, all being of God, and therefore to harm others is to harm ourselves.
 All beings are deserving of empathy and compassionate-love, and should be treated with sincere kindness and respect.

 The Religious Society of Friends has Christian roots, and many Friends consider themselves Christians, but so too do many take inspiration from numerous and diverse faiths and philosophies, borrowing from or even fully sharing in such, recognizing that there are many ways to know God, and that the Inward Teacher is always guiding us towards full realization of union with the Most High.